skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 of flour.

-This place is seeming less and less likely, but Eomier has to follow through at this point, "Excuse me ma'am... is Levim here?"
+This place is seeming less and less likely, but Eomier has to follow through at this point, "Excuse me ma'am… is Levim here?"

 She nods wearily, as if expecting this.
 She draws in a deep breath and then lets loose with an unexpected cry that shakes the tiny house,